Skip to content

 return "Example"

-The provided CacheControlMiddleware can be subclassed to control what requests should be affected:
+The provided CacheControlMiddleware can be subclassed to control when requests should be affected:

 from blacksheep import Request, Response